Social Justice

 But Alexander tells a different story.
 The mother says she fired the weapon in self-defense because she was approached by her husband in an unprovoked jealous rage while using the restroom.

-“He assaulted me, shoving, strangling and holding me against my will, preventing me from fleeing all while I begged for him to leave.” she says.
+“He assaulted me, shoving, strangling and holding me against my will.
+He prevented me from fleeing all while I begged for him to leave.” she says.

 Alexander says her husband and stepsons were supposed to leave out of the front door, but didn’t.
 “Instead of leaving thru the front door where his vehicle was parked outside of the garage, he came into the kitchen by himself.”

-No one was hurt when Marissa fired the weapon in the air to prevent her husband from attacking her.
-Her husband called the police and falsely reported she shot at him and his sons.
-Her attorneys says she acted in self-defense, that she was in fear of her life, defending herself with deadly force as permitted by Florida’s Stand Your Ground law.
+No one was hurt when Alexander fired the weapon in the air to prevent her husband from attacking her.
+Her husband called the police and reported she shot at him and his sons.
+Her attorneys says she acted in self-defense.
+Moreover, that she was in fear of her life, defending herself with deadly force as permitted by Florida’s Stand Your Ground law.

-Despite her well-documented previous claims of domestic abuse, and her husband citing he was an aggressor, a judge dismissed Alexander’s immunity under Florida’s stand your ground law.
+Despite her well-documented previous claims of domestic abuse, a judge dismissed Alexander’s immunity under Florida’s stand your ground law.

 Alexander says that she is a “law abiding citizen” and just wants her voice heard in the hopes of bringing attention to her case.